 The Difference Between Wet and Dry Fog

-When it comes to dry or wet fog produced by insect foggers, the main difference is the droplet size.
+When it comes to dry or wet fog produced by foggers, the main difference is the droplet size.

 Dry fog usually has droplets that are 10 to 15 microns in diameter.
 This is because the droplets are so small that they create a seemingly dry fog.